joeboylson/openscad-solidpython2/README.md

 I bought my first 3D printer in the Spring of 2024 and I initially used Blender (without any plugins) to generate my first 3D models.
 Blender was free and had tons of resources and so I thought it was the best tool for the job.

 Then I discovered parametric vs direct modeling and how one could be better than the other.
-Coming from the software development world, I thought that parametric modeling would suit me _much_ better as my style of modeling is based more on math and measurements than sculpting and artistic expression.
+I thought that parametric modeling would suit me _much_ better as my style of modeling is based more on math and measurements than sculpting and artistic expression.

-Then I wondered if all this could be done in a programming language; this led me to OpenSCAD which _then_ led me to the python-`solidpython2` combo.
+Then, because I come from the software development world, I wondered if all this could be done in a _programming language_; this led me to OpenSCAD which _then_ led me to `solidpython2`.

-And now here we are: a system where I can use the VSCode environment and python (both of which I am exceedingly familiar with) to generate 3D models.
+And after a little setup, here we are: a system where I can use the VSCode environment and python (both of which I am exceedingly familiar with) to generate 3D models.

 And this is all free!
 And open source!